Hullow/Minishell/Documentation/Shell-functioning.md

 #### [Quote removal](https://www.gnu.org/software/bash/manual/bash.html#Quote-Removal)
 > After the preceding expansions, all unquoted occurrences of the characters ‘\’, ‘'’, and ‘"’ that did not result from one of the above expansions are removed.

+## Built-ins
+Built-ins implement functionality impossible or inconvenient to obtain via separate utilities.
+For example, `cd`, `break`, `continue`, and `exec` cannot be implemented outside of the shell because they directly manipulate the shell itself.
+The `history`, `pwd`, `kill`, or `getopts` builtins, among others, could be implemented in separate utilities, but they are more convenient to use as builtin commands.

 ## Definitions
 See: [POSIX.1-2017 - Definitions](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html)